Tushar-ml/Shopify_Backend_Develop_Challenge/Readme.md

-# Image Similarity Detection using Resnet50
+# Similar Image Searching using Resnet50

 ## Introduction
 Given a batch of images, the program tries to Search similar images using Resnet50 based feature vector extraction.